 Getting to the bottom of a problem can require a formal data collection effort.
 Don’t skip this step.
 Even if you are right in what you believe, tracking your business from time to time will force you to really look at the details of what you do.
 Turning over rocks never hurts your company.

 With your data in hand, pull out all the problem solving tools at your disposal to get to the root cause.
 Though this section’s header only mentions the Pareto chart, you can also use flow charts, run charts, the 5 Whys, cause and effect diagrams, and many others to gain a deeper understanding of the problem.
-New Pricing on our Lean PowerPoint Presentations»
+(New Pricing on our Lean PowerPoint Presentations.
+As we’ve add more components to our Lean Training System, we have also opened up the opportunity to change our pricing model.
+Individual component pricing has been reduced so you can piece together just the materials you need.
+See our individual Lean PowerPoint presentation prices, or look at our problem solving bundle that includes a few DVDs.)

 Don’t think of this problem solving effort as time as being spent.
 Think of it as an investment that will eventually pay off.